-Breathing is a way to feel present, centred, aware and healthy.
+Breathing is a way to feel present, centered, aware, and healthy.
 It is our key to feeling aligned.
-Experts have long discussed the importance of relaxed and calm breathing and how it can transform your mental and physical health.
+Experts have long discussed the importance of relaxed and calm breathing and how it can transform mental and physical health.

 We are building a comprehensive library of breathwork and breathing experts at breathtechnologies.com/resources.
 Today’s breathing experts continue to stress the importance of slowing your breathing rhythm to achieve a calmer mental and physical state.

-He studied breathing methods for many years and determined a quick and easy way to prove that breath exercises can affect your mental and physical states like calming down and stress relief.
+He studied breathing methods for many years and determined a quick and easy way to prove that breathing exercises can affect mental and physical states like calming down and relieving stress.

-For example, James shared, placing your hand on your heart and when you inhale, you can feel your heartbeat faster.
+For example, James shared placing your hand on your heart; when you inhale, you can feel your heart beat faster.
 When you exhale longer, you feel your heartbeat slow.

 Give it a try to determine your own outcome and let us know what you think at breathtechnologies.com.

-It has been observed that once we gain control over our breathing and calm ourselves down, we can then manage any situation in a much better and more effective way.
+It has been observed that once we gain control over our breathing and calm ourselves down, we can manage any situation much better and more effectively.

-Health practices including neurologists, psychologists, yoga practitioners, health experts, meditation and spiritual gurus have all focused on and highlighted the importance of breathing exercises and the wonders they can do for a person’s overall health and state of being.
+Health practices including neurologists, psychologists, yoga practitioners, health experts, meditation, and spiritual gurus have all focused on and highlighted the importance of breathing exercises and their wonders for a person’s overall health and state of being.

-You might find it empowering to know that much of our mental and physical wellbeing is in our own hands – all if we simply focus on breathing well and learning the right techniques to doing so.
+You might find it empowering to know that much of our mental and physical well-being is in our own hands – all if we focus on breathing well and learning the right techniques.

 We can take control of our day-to-day lives and operate from a much more peaceful place.
-While there are many exercises that help in resolving a range of issues and health conditions, some basic breathing exercises can instantly help you feel calm.
+While many exercises help resolve various issues and health conditions, some basic breathing exercises can instantly help you feel calm.

 What is equal breathing?
-Equal breathing means that you inhale and exhale for the same amount of time.
+Equal breathing means inhaling and exhaling for the same amount of time.

 If you are needing a tool to get to sleep, this breathing practice is for you.
 This technique, also known as sama vritti, is a breathing exercise especially effective before bed.